 No shedding.
 It is a nice feel for the kids to flop down and play, you can scrub spills, and best of all- our dog will not eat it.
-I grabbed it during McGee and Co’s annual 20% off sale!
-This blue rug turned our somewhat neutral living space into a blue living room.
+This blue rug turned our somewhat neutral living space into a blue and white living room.

 The blue rug looks good with the crisp white of the coffee table, but also with the greys I have in the room.
 Blue is still (sort of) a neutral – at the very least, it plays so well with neutrals.
 It’s a great color to work into a room for a fresh freel.